-Another group of farmers will join the ranks of Louisiana's Master Farmers on Jan.
-10, 2013, when they are recognized for this achievement at a ceremony in Baton Rouge.
-That will bring the total to 167 farmers who have earned this status, which means they have not only learned the latest in conservation practices, but they are implementing them on their farms.
+A group of 29 farmers will join the ranks of Louisiana's Master Farmers on Jan.
+9, 2014, when they are recognized for this achievement at a ceremony in Lafayette.
+That will bring the total to 197 farmers who have earned this status, which means they have not only learned the latest in conservation practices, but they are implementing them on their farms.

-“Numerous agricultural commodity groups and state natural resource agencies also endorse the program,” said Paul Coreil, LSU AgCenter vice chancellor and director of the Louisiana Cooperative Extension Service.
+“Numerous agricultural commodity groups and state natural resource agencies also endorse the program,” said Bill Richardson, LSU vice president for agriculture.